SkillMOO: Multi-Objective Optimization of Agent Skills for Software Engineering: Introduction

-We evaluate \toolName{} on three SkillsBench SE tasks against original skill bundles and no skill baselines, and in summary, our main contributions are: \begin{itemize} \item We propose \toolName{}, a MOO framework that combines LLM-proposed edits and NSGA-II survivor selection in a solver-optimizer loop. \item We provide empirical evidence on three SkillsBench tasks demonstrating that skill optimization can simultaneously improve pass rate and reduce cost. \item We analyze recurring skill-edit patterns and identify pruning and substitution as the primary drivers of observed improvements, offering practical insights for skill bundle design. \item We release a replication package with data, scripts, and skill artifacts to support further research. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We argue that SE agent skills should be treated as multi-objective optimization objects, where pass rate and deployment cost are competing objectives rather than an afterthought, challenging the current literature of deploying and evaluating skills on pass rate alone. \item We propose \toolName{}, a MOO framework that combines LLM-proposed edits and NSGA-II survivor selection in a solver-optimizer loop. \item We provide empirical evidence on 16 SkillsBench SE tasks, demonstrating that static skill bundles leave Pareto-superior configurations unexplored. \item We analyze 38 filtered skill-edit patterns and identify pruning and substitution as the primary drivers of observed improvements, offering practical insights for skill bundle design. \item We release a replication package with data, scripts, and skill artifacts to support further research. \end{itemize}